1234-adhrit/ADHRIT--SlitherVerse-Online-Game/README.md

 2. Install dependencies: `npm install`
 3. Start the server: `npm start`
 4. Open `http://localhost:3000/` in your browser.
+5. Set your browser size to: `67%` to have better experience.

 **How To Play**
 - Enter your player name.